When selecting a low acid coffee, it’s important to remember that an acidic flavor doesn’t necessarily indicate a higher acidic content.

 If you’re concerned that your digestive issues are related to your coffee intake, consider switching to a lower acid brand.

-Finally, adding milk or cream to your coffee is not just a matter of taste or calories.
+Adding milk or cream to your coffee is not just a matter of taste or calories.
 Foods high in calcium can lower the pH of your coffee.